HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-The “aws configure” command is the fastest way to setup the AWS CLI installation.
+The “aws configure” command is the fastest way to set up the AWS CLI installation.

 For more information: Configuring AWS CLI.